Mariz Umali

-Marie Grace Michelle "Mariz" Bade Umali-Tima (/tl/; born March 4, 1980) is a Filipino television news anchor journalist And Tv Host.
+Marie Grace Michelle "Mariz" Bade Umali-Tima (/tl/; born March 4, 1980) is a Filipino television news anchor journalist and host.
 She is known for being the main newscaster of the weekend edition of GMA News TV's Balitanghali (first aired in Q in 2010 and she is with former co-anchor Jun Veneracion until 2019).
 She finished broadcast communications course at the University of the Philippines Diliman but she started as a pharmacy student.
 She started to work at GMA Network as a researcher and producer of news content for the 2001 Philippine general elections.
 Besides Balitanghali, she also appeared as host or documentarian in other television shows such as i-Witness, Out of Control and Born to Be Wild.
 She also appears as one of the host of the Unang Hirit, GMA Network's morning show.

 Early life

 Umali wanted to be a doctor, thus, she enrolled in a course related to medicine, which is pharmacy but she later transferred to broadcast communications at the University of the Philippines Diliman, from where she graduated cum laude.
 In 2000, she ran as Chairman of UP Diliman University Student Council but she lost to Raymond Palatino who would eventually represent the Kabataan party-list at the House of Representatives.
 She also joined UP-CMC Broadcast Association, a non-profit organization of UPD College of Mass Communication.